neo-project/docs/docs/en-us/basic/concept/wallets.md

 ### SPV wallet

 The SPV (Simplified Payment Verification) wallet is different from full-node wallet.
-It dosen't store all block data, only block header data, and verifies the data by using bloom filter and merkle tree algorithm.
+It doesn't store all block data, only block header data, and verifies the data by using bloom filter and merkle tree algorithm.
 It's mostly used in mobile app or light client, as it can save storage space effectively.

 For developing SPV wallet, refer to the NEO network protocol interface.